Kaniwani/KanaWana/README.md

 ```

 ## Credits
-Adapted from the [WanaKana Project](https://github.com/WaniKani/WanaKana) sponsored by [Tofugu](http://www.tofugu.com) & [WaniKani](http://www.wanikani.com)
+Adapted from the [WanaKana Project](https://github.com/WaniKani/WanaKana) sponsored by [Tofugu](http://www.tofugu.com) & [WaniKani](https://www.wanikani.com)

 ## License
-This project is licensed under the MIT license, Copyright (c) 2016 Duncan Bay.
-For more information see LICENSE.md.
+This project is licensed under the MIT license, Copyright (c) 2013 WaniKani Community Github.
+For more information see LICENSE file.